SyncSign Infrastructure Overview

 SyncSign Node

-The hub sends rendering messages which contain texts, images or shapes to the SyncSign Display, and the display then can render them onto the screen.
+Under usual circumstances, the hub sends rendering messages which contain texts, images or shapes to the SyncSign Display, and the display then can render them onto the screen.
 The SyncSign Display does not store the content of the rendering information.

 The sensors report their latest state to the SyncSign Hub, the hub gathers the data and upload to the SyncSign Server for analytics.